 Crémant du Jura, Rosé Brut, "Perles d'automne"

-The vines are grown on gravely-marl soils, hand-harvested only and with primary fermentation occurring in stainless steel tanks.
+The vines are grown on gravely-marl soils, hand-harvested only, undergoes selective sorting, and with primary spontaneous fermentation occurring in stainless steel tanks for 10-15 days.
+The wine is kept on the lees for 15 months with no battonage.
 The blending and bottling are done during the following year's harvest.
-Aged for a minimum of 18 months on lees in the bottle before disgorgement.
+Aged for 12 months on lees in the bottle before disgorgement.

 Crémant du Jura, Blanc Brut, "Harmonie"

 Vines are grown on clay and limestone soils and are hand-harvested only.
 Primary fermentation occurs in stainless steel tanks.
 The blending and bottling is done during the following year's harvest.
 Aged between 24-36 months on lees before bottling and disgorgement.